School started in earnest last week and while most people are focused on the quality of food in the cafeteria, I’m obsessed with snacks.

 Since when do all kids, even 9 year olds, need a daily morning snack?
 And when did it become standard for that snack to be a fistful of crackers?
 And while I’m at it, when did crackers become healthy?

-I’ll get to the nutrition of crackers in a minute (but be warned, it’s not pretty).
+I’ll get to the nutrition in a minute (but be warned, it’s not pretty).
 First, though, I want to point out that getting kids into the habit of eating a vacuous, nutritionally insipid mid-morning snack isn’t the best idea.
 If they must snack, can we at least use the opportunity to get them in the habit of eating food that’s actually healthy?

 Crackers are alright on occasion, but daily cracker-snacking is best left to the birds.
 Here’s why: